Ankur-krGarg/Ankur-krGarg/README.md

 ## About me 👋

 Hello!
-I’m Ankur, a self-taught AI & Machine Learning Developer with strong hands-on experience building intelligent systems using Python, LLMs, and knowledge graphs.
+I’m Ankur Kumar Garg, a self-taught AI & Machine Learning Developer with strong hands-on experience building intelligent systems using Python, LLMs, and knowledge graphs.

 Despite having no formal degree in this field, I’ve learned everything through practice, real-world problem-solving, and countless hours with docs, repos, and experiments.